This Article was first Published in the October 2015 issue of The Oprah Magazine!

 - We must not be in the company of our two kids, ages 11 and 13.

 - We must assume identities we concoct on the spot.

 - When one of us says “The Game,” that’s our cue to separate like operatives on a train platform in Gstaad, then re-approach as strangers.

-We’ve played The Game in a New Orleans cemetery (he was visiting his dead bookie; I was there to see my ex-con boyfriend who found himself on the wrong end of a Saturday Night Special) and an Italian railcar (he was a Montepulciano wine scion visiting his orchards; I was an expat looking for love after discovering my husband in bed with the Doublemint twins).
+He was a Montepulciano wine scion visiting his orchards; I was an expat looking for love after discovering my husband in bed with the Doublemint twins.

-We’ve played at butchers’ counters and farmers’ markets.
-We’ve played in ways that end in public sex (like, for example, in that cemetery—I confess, we desecrated a grave), but more often our hijinks simply get the juices flowing for a more private rendezvous later on, as ourselves.
+We’ve played in ways that end in public sex (like in that cemetery—I confess, we desecrated a grave).
+But more often than not, our public hijinks simply get the juices flowing for a more private rendezvous later on, as ourselves.